FreelanceNick/FreelanceNick/README.md

 - 👋 Hi, I’m Nick Saveleski.
-- 📍 I currently live in Denver, CO but will be moving to Maryland after July 31, 2021.
+- 📍 I currently live in Carroll County, MD and am open to relocate if the right opportunity presents itself.
 - 👀 I’m interested in furthering my knowledge and skills in Sass, JavaScript, HTML5/CSS3 and web design.
 - 🌱 I’m currently learning Sass, CSS Grid, CSS Flexbox, HTML5/CSS3, and website accessibility through Team Treehouse.
 - 🖇 Projects big and small can be found here as I continue to learn and better my web development skills and knowledge.